How to Make a Good Forecast

 - Are sales coming in to forecast?

-General Characteristics of Forecasts
+General Characteristics of a Good Forecast

 - Forecasts are nearly always wrong.
 Instead of trying to compute a very accurate single value for a forecast, work on developing a system that develops a range where the desired value is likely to fall.
 Create systems that can adjust to a range of possible values.
 For inventory forecast, you can use the forecast error to develop buffer or safety stocks to cope with the uncertainty of demand.